 Fortum and Microsoft's data centre project advances climate targets

 Data volumes and digitalization are growing everywhere.
 To accommodate this, data centre operators are looking for the best locations to build more data centers.
 In the Finnish capital region, Fortum and Microsoft are going to take sustainability to an entirely new level by heating buildings with excess heat from new data centers.
-This will reduce emissions from heating on a massive scale.
+This will provide non-fossil heating on a massive scale.

 Data centers provide heat to district heating customers

-In the Espoo Clean Heat programme, Fortum’s district heat in Finland will be produced coal-free by 2025 and carbon-neutrally before 2030.
+In the Espoo Clean Heat programme, Fortum’s district heat in Finland has been produced coal-free since 2024 and will be carbon neutral before 2030.
 A significant part of the programme’s targets can be achieved by utilising the waste heat from Microsoft's large-scale data centers.

 The locations of Microsoft's data centers were chosen with this in mind.
-Microsoft is planning to build a data centre region in the cities of Espoo and Kirkkonummi, where it can eventually provide 40 percent of all district heat needed in the area.
-Recycling excess heat from emissions-free electricity used by the data centers will significantly mitigate the region’s total emissions and helps to keep district heating price competitive.
+Microsoft is building a data centre region in the cities of Espoo and Kirkkonummi, where it can eventually provide 40 percent of all district heat needed in the area.
+Recycling excess heat from CO2 emission-free electricity used by the data centers will significantly mitigate the region’s total emissions and helps to keep district heating price competitive.

 The project is one of a kind: there is no data centre heat recovery concept of a similar scale anywhere else in the world.